-2.1 Size of the Board
+2.1.
+Size of the Board

 - 2.1.1 The Board should consist of a minimum of seven (7) Directors. - 2.1.2 The Board is discouraged from having more than seven (7) Directors.
-However, a maximum of ten (10) Directors may be allowed, provided the additional Directors are Independent Directors. - 2.1.3 The Board of the Company must not have more than one (1) Executive Director, unless Bank Negara Malaysia (the Bank) approves otherwise in writing. - 2.1.4 The majority of Non-Executive Directors should comprise Independent Directors.
+However, a maximum of ten (10) Directors may be allowed, provided the additional Directors are Independent Directors. - 2.1.3 The Board of the Company must not have more than one (1) Executive Director, unless Bank Negara Malaysia (the Bank) approves otherwise in writing after being satisfied that the additional appointment will not compromise board effectiveness, having regard to: - 2.1.3.1 the extent of his involvement in making or implementing management decisions that are subject to the Board's oversight; - 2.1.3.2 the degree to which his incentives are influenced by the performance of the Company; - 2.1.3.3 the effectiveness of the Non-Executive Directors in providing a counterbalance to the collective influence of executives on the Board; and - 2.1.3.4 the significance and uniqueness of the contribution that the candidate is expected to bring to the Board. - 2.1.4 The majority of Non-Executive Directors should comprise Independent Directors.

-2.2 Minimum Requirements
+2.2.
+Minimum Requirements

-- 2.2.1 A Director must not- - 2.2.1.1 be disqualified under section 59(1) of the Financial Services Act 2013 or section 68(1) of the Islamic Financial Services Act 2013, and must have been assessed by the Nominating Committee to have complied with the fit and proper requirements. - 2.2.1.2 have competing time commitments that impair his ability to discharge his duties effectively.
-For this purpose, a director shall not have external professional commitments exceeding the maximum number considered acceptable by the Board or as specified in any policy issued by the Board, commensurate with the responsibilities placed on the Director, as well as the nature, scale and complexity of the Company's operations. - 2.2.1.3 be an active politician. - 2.2.2 Where a firm has been appointed as the external auditor of the Company, any of its officers directly involved in the engagement and any partner of the firm must not serve or be appointed as a Director of the Company until at least two (2) years after- - 2.2.2.1 he ceases to be an officer or partner of that firm; or - 2.2.2.2 the firm last served as an auditor of the Company. - 2.2.3 Each Director must be assessed against the minimum requirements at least annually, and as and when the Board becomes aware of information that may materially compromise the Director's fitness and propriety, or any circumstance that suggest that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities. - 2.2.3 A Director must immediately disclose to the Board any circumstance that may affect his ability to meet the minimum requirements.
+2.2.1.
+A Director must not-

+- 2.2.1.1. be disqualified under section 59(1) of the Financial Services Act 2013 or section 68(1) of the Islamic Financial Services Act 2013, and must have been assessed by the Nominating Committee to have complied with the fit and proper requirements. - 2.2.1.2. have competing time commitments that impair his ability to discharge his duties effectively.
+For this purpose, a director shall not have external professional commitments exceeding the maximum number considered acceptable by the Board or as specified in any policy issued by the Board, commensurate with the responsibilities placed on the Director, as well as the nature, scale and complexity of the Company's operations. - 2.2.1.3. be an active politician. - 2.2.2.
+Where a firm has been appointed as the external auditor of the Company, any of its officers directly involved in the engagement and any partner of the firm must not serve or be appointed as a Director of the Company until at least two (2) years after-

+- 2.2.2.1. he ceases to be an officer or partner of that firm; or - 2.2.2.2. the firm last served as an auditor of the Company. - 2.2.3.
+Each Director must be assessed against the minimum requirements at least annually, and as and when the Board becomes aware of information that may materially compromise the Director's fitness and propriety, or any circumstance that suggest that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities. - 2.2.4.
+A Director must immediately disclose to the Board any circumstance that may affect his ability to meet the minimum requirements.

-2.3 Chairman
+2.3.
+Chairman

-- 2.3.1 The Chairman of the Board must not be an executive, and must not have served as a Chief Executive Officer (CEO) of the Company in the past five (5) years. - 2.3.2 The Company should not combine the roles of Board Chairman and CEO.
+- 2.3.1.
+The Chairman of the Board must not be an executive, and must not have served as a Chief Executive Officer (CEO) of the Company in the past five (5) years. - 2.3.2.
+The Company should not combine the roles of Board Chairman and CEO.

-2.4 Executive Director
+2.4.
+Executive Director

-2.4.1 Executive Directors are persons who have an active role in the management of a company or who participate in the day-to-day running of a company's business.
+2.4.1.
+Executive Directors are persons who have an active role in the management of a company or who participate in the day-to-day running of a company's business.

-2.5 Non-Executive Director
+2.5.
+Non-Executive Director